dmt0768/1FSK-Modulation-Demodulation/README.md

 ## Detailed overview
 In this section, the program algorithm is described.
 There is only a reduced code necessary for understanding.
 You could download full code, see the last section.

+The all code consist of 3 parts: modulation and sending prog., receiving prog. and demodulation prog.

 ### 1. Modulation and sending
+The name of described file is "modulator.py"

 ### 2. Receiving